 Filmmakers can register to submit at www.theafricanfilmfestival.org, submit their film(s) via FilmFreeway.
-Acceptable submission formats: YouTube and Vimeo links, Blu-Ray, and DVD.
+Acceptable submission formats: YouTube and Vimeo links, .Mov, and .MP4 files.
 Please read the Submission Rules and Regulations.

 Selection criteriaAfrica is blessed with rich culture and heritage worthy of celebration.
 She is also plagued by various social, economic, health, religious, immigration, and political issues that must be confronted.
 We therefore encourage the world to make films about Africa; and our selection criteria will be based on the following:

 Films that address issues affecting Africa

 Films about historic African leaders

 TAFF will be Looking at...Narrative Feature: Feature length films not more than 80 minutes.